adudu21isme/rbxrulebreakers/README.md

 Banning adudu21 from your game will not remove you from the list and will not improve your ego.

-You can appeal by going to adudu21isme/rbxrulebreakers on GitHub then afterwards joining the Discord Server, if appeal is accepted. you'll be allowed to play again in approximately 24 hours.]]) end end)
+You can appeal by going to adudu21isme/rbxrulebreakers on GitHub then afterwards joining the Discord Server, if appeal is accepted, you'll be allowed to play again in approximately 24 hours.]]) end end)